Earth’s carrying capacity for trees and the impact on climate change

-This stresses the major role in restoration that some of the world’s leading economies can play.
+This stresses the critical role in restoration that some of the world’s leading economies can play to address climate change.

 Additionally, our models also reveal the urgency of the situation.
 By running our potential tree cover model under the slightly optimistic 4.5 Representative Concentration Pathways (RCP) and the pessimistic 8.5 RCP scenario, we see a likely decrease of 450 million hectares by 2050 in the area available for global forest restoration.
 This change in size of the available area is mostly due to the consistent declines of tropical rainforest and areas with high tree cover.

 An opportunity for all of us to get involvedNew perspective on natural climate change mitigation strategies

 More broadly, ecosystem restoration also has tremendous benefits for biodiversity and human well-being.

 The world is ready to take nature-based solutions to scale.
 We’re encouraged by the UN Decade on Ecosystem Restoration (2021-2030) and responsible ‘trillion tree’ initiatives including 1T.org and Trillion Trees (by WWF, WCS and Birdlife International), all of which we’re honoured to support with our science.
 This unprecedented backing by governments, corporate leaders, NGOs, civil society and others could be the game-changer that drives a resurgent bottom-up movement of local actions with global significance.
 And it’s an opportunity for all of us to get involved.

 For a global restoration movement to work, restoration must be locally driven and ecologically informed.
 Following the publication of the tree restoration potential paper, we helped convene a global coalition of over 140 leaders in science, conservation, restoration, development and sustainability around four high-level principles for nature-based solutions.